tgalv/spike_error/ReadMe.md

 # Purpose

-To model the kinds of exceptions that might occur; as well as those identified by Simon this includes some demonstrations of Content Negotiation.
+To model the kinds of exceptions that might occur; as well as those identified by Simon it includes some demonstrations of Content Negotiation.

 # Scope

 The code is deliberately raw given the context of a Spike.
 I did not want to second guess a Land Registry Error Handling Framework.
 Rather seed some ideas as to what might need to be incorporated in the code in Refactorings as we move forward.

+The example is an amalgamation of the responses of Client Facing services (showing rendering of web pages e.g. [Borrower Front End] (https://github.com/LandRegistry/dm-borrower-frontend) and the responses hit by other Microservices such as the Conveyancers interaction with the [Deed API] (https://github.com/LandRegistry/dm-deed-api/).

 # Tests